MatthijsKamstra/haxenode/11automation/about.md

 The same thing applies to compiling/refreshing/updating code.

 If you do a lot of the same tasks *over and over and over* again, you should read this example.
-Probably for the more experienced programmer, but I guess everybody can benefit from automation.
+Probably for the more experienced programmer, but I guess everybody can enjoy automation.

 So this example is not really about programming or Haxe/NodeJs.
 But about the tedious task around programming.